 and Mac version

-Instruction Manual v2.0 - updated may 21st
+Instruction Manual v2.1 - updated October

 progress window will open with the list of files that